SerenityOS/serenity/Base/usr/share/man/man2/recvfd.md

 ## Return value

-If a file descriptor is successfully received, it is returned as a positive integer.
+If a file descriptor is successfully received, it is returned as a non-negative integer.
 Otherwise, -1 is returned and `errno` is set to indicate the error.

 ## Errors